farhodyusupov/farhodyusupov/README.md

 - 👋 Hi, I’m @farhodyusupov
-- 👀 I’m interested in Mobile programming
+- 👀 I’m interested in Mobile programming, and currently learning IoS(Swift) and Android(Java&Kotlin).
-- 🌱 I’m currently learning state managemet
+- 🌱 Also, I am doing research in Machine Learning in mobile area, especially in Federated learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any mobile projects.
 - 📫 How to reach me farxody98@gmail.com

 <!---